LeiWangR/leiwangr.github.io/_projects/projects.md

 <h3>Project 1: ANU TechLauncher - Active Vision project <font color="red">[Ongoing]</font></h3>

+The [TechLauncher program](https://comp.anu.edu.au/TechLauncher/) is for team-based activities at ANU, where the project and/or group activity undertaken is real, not synthetic.
+In TechLauncher you will be a team member on a project, and shall be supported by a program of tutorials at which your peers, along with experienced professional tutors/mentors, facilitate your professional development and mediate your team processes and interactions.

+If you would like to join a Techlauncher cohort, you can do so by enrolling in any of the following courses: COMP3500 - Software Engineering Project, COMP3550 - Advanced Computing R&D Project, COMP3710 - Topics in Computer Science, COMP4500 - Software Engineering Practice, and COMP8715 - Computing Project.

 In the 2024 Semester 2 and 2025 Semester 1, my proposed project is '*Active Vision*'.
 Francis Williams and Arjun Raj (acting on behalf of Lei Wang) are the clients.

 The Active Vision project aims to develop an advanced computer vision system that analyzes the dynamics of tennis swings.
 Using cutting-edge machine learning techniques, this project focuses on capturing and analyzing motion data to provide players and coaches with detailed insights into swing mechanics.
 The system leverages high-speed cameras and advanced algorithms to track, interpret, and visualize the movements of a player's body and racket, enabling precise performance assessment and improvement.